sumeet2442/Digitaurant-App/README.md

 - This project is proudly accomplished by [shubham](https://github.com/noobshubham) and [sumeet](https://github.com/sumeet2442) under the guidance of [Zaid Kamil](https://github.com/zaid-kamil).
 - Link to APK File is [Digitaurant App](https://github.com/sumeet2442/Digitaurant-App/releases/download/v1.0/Digitaurant.apk)
 - :x:THIS IS NOT THE ACTUAL REPOSITORY OF THE APP!
-ITS JUST TO SHOWCASE THE APP'S FUNCTIONALITES:x:.
+IT IS JUST TO SHOWCASE THE APP'S FUNCTIONALITES:x:.
 - Feel free to contact [sumeet](https://github.com/sumeet2442) or [shubham](https://github.com/noobshubham) if you have any query regarding the App:smile:.